-Prizes will be presented at a reception held on Thursday 12th January 2017, to which winning crews will be invited.
+Prizes will be presented at a reception held in January 2018 (TBA), to which winning crews will be invited.
 Winning competitors will receive an individual medal and winning Crews will receive a sign written Blade Spoon.
 The Committee reserves the right not to award medals where there has been an unduly small entry in an event.

 - Crews have until 14:30 hrs on Monday 13th November 2017 to make any appeals over penalties or the published result order.
 Appeals should be addressed to the Chief Umpire, and copied to the Hon Secretary and Entries Secretary – contact can be made via the committee page on the Hor4s website.

 - In order to meet British Rowing Results submission requirements and timeline, any corrections found necessary after 20:00hrs Monday 13th November 2017 (whether by time or crew composition) will also require notification to British Rowing.
 Crews are therefore strongly encouraged to ensure that the event has accurate details of the racing crew including coxswain prior to the race.

 RACE CANCELLATION & REFUNDS

 As the cost of insuring the event against cancellation has become prohibitive, the committee now self-insures in order to keep entry fees to a minimum.
 As as result, please be aware that entries can no longer be refunded if the event does not take place.